 As of March 20, 2020 we are no longer seeing patients in our office due to COVID-19.
 We are happy to continue caring for you during these uncertain times.
 We are now offering remote appointments for new and established patients although we will no longer be able to see you in person.
 For some patients, an in person visit is best, but if you feel that your concern could be addressed online, this may be a convenient option for you.

-Warts caused by the human papilloma virus (HPV) that appear in the genital area (Females: vulva, vagina, cervix, groin; Males: penis, scrotum, thigh, and groin).
+Genital warts are caused by the human papillomavirus (HPV) that appear in the genital area (Females: vulva, vagina, cervix, groin; Males: penis, scrotum, thigh, and groin).
 Of the several types of HPV, only a few cause genital warts.
+These are one of the more common forms of warts people deal with.

 Genital warts can go away without treatment.
 However, treating genital warts lowers the risk of spreading the virus.